Kong/kong-plugin-openwhisk/README.md

 [Openwhisk platform](https://github.com/openwhisk/openwhisk) locally on a Vagrant machine on a MacOS.

-1. Create a javascript action `hello` with the following code snippet on the Openwhisk platform using [`wsk cli`](https://github.com/openwhisk/openwhisk-cli).
+1. Create a javascript Action `hello` with the following code snippet on the Openwhisk platform using [`wsk cli`](https://github.com/openwhisk/openwhisk-cli).

     ```javascript